Home Contact Us FAQ Links Race Results Archives

 Dorimant (GB)

-ch c 1772 (Otho - Mare, by Babrham).
+ch c 1772 (Otho - Mare, by Babraham).
 Sire Line St. Victor Barb.
 Family 40.

 Dormouse (GB)

-br c 1738 (Godolphin Arabian - Sister to Miss Partner, by Croft's Partner).
+br c 1738 (Godolphin Arabian - Sister to Miss Partner, by Crofts Partner).
 Sire Line Godolphin Arabian.
 Family 4.

 Dove (GB)*

 gr c 1756 (Cape's Young Cade - Mare, by Old Teazer.
 Sire Line Godolphin Arabian.
 Family 100.
 Described as a beautiful dark grey horse, standing fully 15 hands, Dove ran at Newcastle-upon-Tyne in 1760.
-Bred by Thomas Jackson, senior, in the north of England, he was imported from Scotland in 1761 by Dr Thomas Hamilton, who also imported Figure*.
+Bred by Thomas Jackson, senior, in the north of England, he was imported from Scotland in 1761 by Dr Thomas Hamilton, who also imported Figure.
 In 1763 he ran at Annapolis, losing to Galloway's Selim.
-He stood first at Dr. Hamilton's Mount Calvert Manor in Prince George`s County, Maryland, then later in New Jersey and Pennsylvania, finally returning to Maryland in 1774.
-He sired Primrose, a successful racer, Thistle, who in 1769 won a sweepstakes for 60 guineas at Annapolis, and the grandam of Hall's Union (b c 1777 Slim*).
+He stood first at Dr Hamilton's Mount Calvert Manor in Prince George's County, Maryland, then later in New Jersey and Pennsylvania, finally returning to Maryland in 1774.
+He sired Primrose, a successful racer, Thistle, who in 1769 won a sweepstakes for 60 guineas at Annapolis, and the grandam of Hall's Union (b c 1777 Slim).

 Dr. Syntax (GB)

 br c 1811 (Paynator - Mare, by Beningbrough).
 Sire Line Matchem.
 Family 37.
 Bred by Humphrey Osbaldeston he was described as a horse of great character and stood around 15 hands.
 Said to be mouse coloured, he had a large, bright eye and flaring nostrils, and was thought to be light in the quarters.
 He won twenty Gold Cups over a ten year period.
 Because of his small size and uncertain temper he was not popular in the stud.
-He sired the One Thousand Guineas Stakes winner Chateau d'Espagne (b f 1834) and the Two Thousand Guineas Stakes winner Ralph (ch c 1838).
+He sired the One Thousand Guineas Stakes winner Chateau D'Espagne (b f 1834) and the Two Thousand Guineas Stakes winner Ralph (ch c 1838).

 Driver (GB)